chrisconlan/installing-R-with-Anaconda/readme.md

 conda --version
 ```

+You should see some version information, verifying Anaconda is successfully installed and you have located the installation directory.

-## Installing and Setting Up Anaconda (Windows)
+### Installing and Setting Up Anaconda (Windows)

-Download Anaconda3 version 4.3.1 (for Python 3.6) for the appropriate system here: https://www.continuum.io/downloads
+Download Anaconda3 version 4.\* (for Python 3.6) for the appropriate system here: https://www.continuum.io/downloads

 On Windows, simply run the installer with the default settings.

-Windows users may want to untick the box that overwrites the system Python with Anaconda Python 3.6.1.
+Windows users want to untick the box that overwrites the system Python with Anaconda Python 3.6.1.

-To verify a successful installation, open the Anaconda Prompt executable (typically found by searching in your taskbar) and run `conda --version`.
-Locate the
+To verify a successful installation, open the Anaconda Prompt executable (typically found by searching "Anaconda Prompt" in your taskbar) and run `conda --version`.

-Anaconda Prompt by searching for it in your Windows Taskbar.
+## Setting Up Anaconda (UNIX Only)

+This section pertains to set up that will help you use Anaconda easily in your everyday work.
+Currently, the only instruction is to symlink a few commands for UNIX users.
+The Anaconda Prompt in Windows allows us to skip this step.

-## Symlinking Anaconda Commands (UNIX)
+### Symlinking Anaconda Commands (UNIX)

-If you opted not to say `[no]` to adding Anaconda to your `$PATH` variables (which was advised) you may have to symlink common anaconda commands to continue using this guide.
+If you opted not to say `[no]` to adding Anaconda to your `$PATH` variables (which was advised) you have to symlink common anaconda commands to continue using this guide.
 This
 section does not apply to Windows users, as we will assume they are working out of the Anaconda prompt rather than their system prompt.

 Recall the installation location of Anaconda.
 If you went with the default paths it will be installed at `~/anaconda3` for Linux users.
 We want to symlink `conda`, `activate`, and `deactivate` so that we can manage virtual environments without messing with our system `$PATH` variables.
 Use the following commands to symlink the Anaconda commands.